News & Articles

 3. Reconsider the Gallery Look

-A gallery does this for a reason: It gives out the architectural details and enables attention to be focused on the artwork instead of architectural details on the walls.
-The same principle also works for homes.
+A gallery does this for a reason: It directs attention to artwork rather than architectural details on the walls.
+Also, this principle applies to homes.

 Photo by Sarah Norwood Interiors